 There are such interests.

 Sorry, but who are they?
 If the Senator is not talking about me, who is he talking about?

 If the Senator does not know who they are-----

-Does the Senator mean the Judiciary, which has condemned this Bill?
-Is he talking about it as a vested interest?
+Do you mean the Judiciary, which has condemned this Bill?
+Are you talking about it as a vested interest?

 Senator McDowell should reflect on who is against the Bill.